mikotohhh/heavydb/Benchmarks/README.md

 ```
 /opt/heavyai/bin/heavysql -p HyperInteractive
 ```
-The open anthoer terminal on the host, copy the
+The open anthoer terminal on the host, copy and paste the content of tpch_ddl/all.ddl

-Config heavy.conf to disable the watchdog to run q21 & q22.sql
+Config heavy.conf
 ```
 cp $HEAVYAI_BASE/heavy.conf $HEAVYAI_BASE/heavy.conf.bak # create a backup